• Skip to primary navigation

 Ground Covers and Plants to Use as Lawn Alternatives

-6 Best Plants for a Colorful Hellstrip Garden
+Plants for a Hellstrip Gardening

-Once I finish renovating I will update this post with the final look.
 In the meantime I hope you found some inspiration to turn your hellstrip into a beautiful addition to your front yard.

 947 shares